Disease Guide ·Conjunctivitis ·2026

 Breed-Related Exclusions

-Some policies exclude or limit coverage for breed-specific conditions.
-Flat-faced breeds like Persians and Himalayans are known for chronic eye issues.
-Check whether your policy treats breed-related eye conditions differently from standard illness claims.
+Some policies exclude breed-specific conditions.
+Flat-faced breeds like Persians and Himalayans have chronic eye issues.
+Check if your policy treats breed-related eye conditions differently.

 🇺🇸 US Pet Insurance Guide